smorgrav/react-firebase-material-template/README.md

 A pre-canned web app with batteries included.

 This is basically the setup I found useful for my side projects.
 It's a rather fat and opinionated set of technologies for a one size fit all singe page application.
+It serves both as a template and a reference project for a real world configuration and usage of these technologies.

-I think the offline visual testing with emulated firebase is quite clever - a lot of the other stuff - I'm not so sure about.
+Off the bat, I think the offline visual testing with emulated firebase is quite clever.

 ![Continuous Integration](https://github.com/smorgrav/react-firebase-material-template/workflows/Continuous%20Integration/badge.svg)